brownplt/iticse-in-flow-2014/in-flow-assignments/clarke/asgn-1.md

 test suite.
 Code and comments are then inspected by TAs – each TA grades about 14 assignments.

+Three weeks are alotted to complete the assignment.

 One lab session is devoted to the assignment about 1 week before it is due.

 Students who fail the assignment are obliged to attend a special tutorial